If you’re looking for information on the best inversion table for the money, you’ve come to the right page.

 User weight – The maximum user weight for this model is 250 pounds

 User height – This model accommodates users from 4′ 7″ to 6′ 8″ tall

 Warranty – It comes with a 1-year warranty on its frame, and 90 days on parts

-This Body Champ Inversion Table is proof that you don’t need to spend a lot on an inversion table which gets the job done.
+This Body Champ Inversion Table is proof that you don’t need to spend a lot for an inversion table that gets the job done.

-The assembly instructions could be a little clearer; however, you should be set up in 30 minutes or less, and the tools needed to do the job are included.
+The assembly instructions could be a little clearer; however, you should be set up in 30 minutes or less, with the tools needed to do the job included.